Burradoo

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The report rates transport accessibility as good, with residents typically located approximately 309 meters from the nearest transport stop.
-Across all routes, service frequency averages about 292 trips per day, which equates to roughly 45 weekly trips per individual stop.
+Across all routes, service frequency averages 292 trips per day, equating to approximately 45 weekly trips per individual stop.

 Frequently Asked Questions - Transport